Chothe people

 The Chothe people is one of the Naga ethnic group found in the state of Manipur, India.
 Some historians and anthropologists have erroneously recorded the Chothe as the Purum of India.
-Some Chothe are called Chawhte in Mizoram and they are part of Mizo in Mizoram.
-Chothe tribe are Old-Kukis.
 They are listed as a Scheduled Tribe, in accordance with The Scheduled Castes and Scheduled Tribes Orders (Amendment) Act, 1976 Indian Constitution.

+They use Meitei language as their second language (L2) according to the Ethnologue.

 Population

 According to the 2011 census, the population of the Chothe tribe in Manipur was 3,585.